sagiegurari/duckscript/docs/sdk.md

 Executes the provided native command and arguments.<br>
 If no output variable is set, the command output will be flushed to the main out/err stream of the parent process.<br>
+In addition, in order to fail the command in case of the child process failed, add the --fail_on_error flag.<br>
 If an output variable is set, it will be used as a base variable name from which the command stout, stderr and exit code information can be pulled from.<br>
 The actual output variable name will not be modified, instead new variables will be created using that variable name as a baseline: